arthurkuhn/hrvtoolkit/docs/installation.md

 comments: false

 # Hero section
-title: About
+title: Installation
-description: Find out about the HRV Toolkit and the different use cases.
+description: The HRV ToolKit can be run in different ways.
+Find out how to install it here.

 # Micro navigation
 micro_nav: true